-Follow your natural instinct to listen carefully to the questions, clarify if you’re not sure what interviewers are asking and pay attention to any new information they give you about the job or the company.
+Listen carefully to the questions, clarify if you’re not sure what interviewers are asking and pay attention to any new information they give you about the job or the company.
 If you can find a way to bring this back into conversation later in the interview so much the better – it shows you have taken it in.

 Rest assured that overconfident candidates are likely to shoot themselves in the foot by thinking too much about what they want to say and not enough about what they are being asked.

 These quick tips should help you succeed at imminent interviews and you may find that there are a few situations during your career when a ‘fake it’ approach works for you.
 That’s completely fine.
 However, by working on your self-confidence you may become more resilient when faced with new and challenging situations, a better decision-maker and more able to work independently – all of which may make you more able to enjoy, and progress in, your career.

 One of the ways in which you can build up your self-confidence is by taking on new challenges.
 As Alexandra Watson suggests, try to ‘challenge yourself regularly and be the proactive one.
 A series of small breakthroughs makes a massive difference to how you feel about yourself.’
 Each time you deal effectively with a challenge, whether that’s an interview or a difficult task at work, you prove to yourself that you are competent.
 Try to take the time to reflect after each challenge – of course, you might consider how you would do things differently next time, but make sure you balance this with a thorough consideration of the skills you demonstrated and the things you learned.

 Remember: self-confidence isn’t about shouting the loudest.
 It’s about believing in yourself and your abilities.
 Even if you do this quietly – listening to people closely and contributing where you feel you have something useful to say – it will inspire others to have confidence in you.